alan-if/alan-docs/manual/README.md

 The _Manual_ relies on Asciidoctor's native HTML backend for building the HTML version, so you won't need to install any extra tools beside [Asciidoctor], except for some extra Gems required by Asciidoctor.

-The HTML document is not fully standalone yet, for it requires some external stylesheets and the highlight.js package in order to visualize correctly and perform dynamic syntax highlighting.

-External files, added by us:

-- [`../_assets/hjs/highlight.min.js`][hjs] — Custom [highlight.js] build.
-- [`../_assets/hjs/styles/github.min.css`][hjs css] — Our CSS stylesheet for [highlight.js] code and custom template styles.

-External files required by Asciidoctor native HTML template:
+The generated HTML document is now fully standalone (embedded images and CSS), except for the fonts which are obviously loaded from the Internet at load time (this won't change):

 - [Google fonts: Open Sans + Noto Serif + Droid Sans Mono](https://fonts.googleapis.com/css?family=Open+Sans:300,300italic,400,400italic,600,600italic%7CNoto+Serif:400,400italic,700,700italic%7CDroid+Sans+Mono:400,700)
 - [`font-awesome.min.css`](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css) — [Font Awesome] CSS stylesheet.